 - 3. The club licence applicant must prepare and submit to DBU a transfers table and transcription thereof (a fixed assets register).
 The table must be prepared even if there have been no transfers/loans during the relevant period if there are payables related to previous transfers/loans.
 It must be harmonised with the content of the annual report. - 4.
-The club licence applicant must disclose all transfer activities (including loans) in the 12-month period up to 31 December.
-The club licence applicant must also disclose all transfers, for which an amount is outstanding to be paid as at 31 December, irrespective of whether they were undertaken in the 12-month period up to 31 December or before.
-In addition, the club licence applicant must disclose all transfer agreements subject to a claim pending before the competent authority under Danish law or a claim pending before Danish or international football authority or relevant arbitration tribunal.
+The club licence applicant must disclose all transfer activities (including loans) in the 12-month period up to 28 February.
+The club licence applicant must also disclose all transfers, for which an amount is outstanding to be paid as at 28 February, irrespective of whether they were undertaken in the 12-month period up to 28 February or before.
+In addition, the club licence applicant must disclose all transfer agreements subject to a claim pending before the competent authority under Danish law or a claim pending before

+Danish or international football authority or relevant arbitration tribunal.

-- 5. The transfer table must contain the following information as a minimum (in respect of each player transfer, including loans): - a) Player (name and birth date). - b) Date of the transfer or loan agreement. - c) Name of the football club that formerly held the registration. - d) Transfer (or loan) fee paid and/or payable (including training compensation and solidarity contribution). - e) Other direct costs of acquiring the registration paid and/or payable. - f) Amounts settled and payment dates. - g) Balance payable as at 31 December in respect of each player transfer including the due date for each unpaid element. - h) Balance payable as at 31 March (for the period 1 January 31 March prior to the club licence season), including the due date for each unpaid element, together with an explanatory note. - i) Conditional amounts (contingent liabilities) not yet recognised in the balance sheet as at 31 December, e.g. performance or sell-on bonusses. - j) Amounts subject to any claim/proceedings pending as at 31 March. - 6.
-According to the transfer table, the club licence applicant must reconcile the total carrying amount to the figure in the financial statements balance sheet for "Accounts payable relating to player transfers". - 7.
+- 5. The transfer table must contain the following information as a minimum (in respect of each player transfer, including loans): - a.
+Player's name and date of birth; - b.
+Date of the transfer agreement; - c.
+Name of the football club that is the creditor; - d.
+Transfer (or loan) fee paid or payable (including training compensation and solidarity contribution) even if payment has not been requested by the creditor; - e.
+Other direct costs of the player's registration paid or payable; - f.
+Any other compensation paid or payable in the scope of a transfer agreement: - g.
+Amounts settled (as defined in Annex H before 28 February and payment date(s); - h.
+Balance payable as at 28 February, including the due date(s) for each unpaid element; - i.
+Amounts overdue as at 28 February, including the due date(s) for each unpaid element and, if applicable, amounts settled between 28 February and 31 March together with the settlement dates as well as any remaining overdue payable as at 31 March (rolled forward from 28 February), together with explanatory comment; - j.
+Amounts deferred as at 28 February (as defined in Annex H), including the original and new due date(s) for each deferred element, and the date when a written agreement between the parties was concluded; - k.
+Amounts disputed as at 28 February (as defined in Annex H), including the case references and a brief description of the positions of all involved parties; and - I. Conditional amounts (contingent liabilities) not yet recognised in the balance sheet as at 28 February. - 6.
+According to the transfer table, the club licence applicant must reconcile the total carrying amount to its underlying accounting records. - 7.
 The transfer table must be approved by management and this must be evidenced by way of a statement signed on behalf of the club licence applicant.

 A template titled "Overview of transfer expenses" is available on www.dbu.dk/turneringer-og-resultater/klublicens/superliga/.
-The overview consists of - and must after being filled in continue to consist of - the columns equivalent to the information listed in Article 10.5.4, paragraph 5, a) - j).
+The overview consists of - and must after being filled in continue to consist of - the columns equivalent to the information listed in Article 10.5.5, paragraph 5, a) - I).